 Hiking Distance: 12 km/7.4 miles

 At 5:00 am we will enjoy a large breakfast so that we have a lot of energy for our hike today.
 Starting our trek from Soraypampa, we will ascent for 3 hours to the highest point of Abra Salkantay, where we enjoy breathtaking views of the snow capped high Andes Mountains of Salkantay, Humantay, Tucarhuay, and Pumasillo (4,650 meters / 15,250 feet).
 Passing through Salkantaypampa and Soyrococha, we will discover a beautiful small lake and then begin our descent towards Huarachmachhay for 3 hours (3,800 meters / 12,470 feet).
-There, we will have lunch and continue our descent for 3 more hours until we reach our campsite in Lucmabamba.
+There, we will have lunch and continue our descent for 3 more hours until we reach our campsite in Collpapampa.
 We will have tea and a delicious dinner prepared by our cook.
 Tonight we will sleep in our comfortable domes at the campsite.

 Hiking Distance: 22 km/13.47 miles

 After a rejuvenating night’s sleep, we start day 3 of our Salkantay trek to Machu Picchu with a delicious breakfast.
 We begin our 5 ½ hours hike through the Peruvian jungle, passing over many ascents and descents.
 This part of the trek marks the cloud forest, where we will discover several coffee plantations, orchids and many natural plants used for medicines.
-We will arrive at our lunch point to rest a little.
+We will arrive at our lunch point in Lucmabamba to rest a little.
 Here you have the option to visit the thermal baths located in Cocalmayo, Santa Teresa (not included).
 We will return to our campsite at 6.00 pm for tea and a freshly prepared dinner.

 Hiking Distance: 14 km/8.7 miles